Liz Theoharis addresses the plight of U.S. citizens living in poverty

 Tags: csw, csw63, liz theoharis, new york, pcusa, poverty, presbyterian, presbyterian ministry at the united nations, united nations, Women

-Ministries: Presbyterian Ministry at the United Nations, Racial Ethnic & Women’s Ministries, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Presbyterian Ministry at the United Nations, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries